ksstormnet/cme-cpt-and-taxonomy/docs/development/DEVELOPMENT_WORKFLOW.md

 2. **Keep features small and focused**: Each feature should address a specific requirement or task.

-3. **Update documentation as you go**: When you change functionality, update the relevant documentation in the same PR.
+3. **Update documentation continuously**: Documentation is a first-class citizen in our codebase:

+   - Update documentation alongside code changes, not after completing them
+   - Keep user-facing guides in sync with implementation changes
+   - Update checklists and task tracking as you complete each item
+   - Ensure API documentation reflects the current behavior

 4. **Test thoroughly**: Ensure your changes work correctly before requesting review.